Conference: Fiji ONLINE Barcoding Biodiversity Jul 8-12 Call Abstracts

 4 June, 2013

-We have received many expressions of interest from potential presenters and attendees but many of them lack the travel support necessary to attend a in Fiji.
+We have received many expressions of interest from potential presenters and attendees but many of them lack the travel support necessary to attend a in .
 Since both barcoding and collection digitization are community-based initiatives, the organizers have decided to make this an open, distributed Webinar.
 People who would like to be presenters or attendees will be able to do so from anywhere.
 As soon as the agenda has been finalized we will issue a call for registration which will be limited to 100 web-participants.

-The Consortium for the Barcode of Life (CBOL) at the Smithsonian Institution and CSIRO in Canberra, , are the co-organizers of a full-day symposium/ at the 12th Pacific Science Association Inter-Congress, Suva, Fiji 8-12 July 2013.
-The session is endorsed by the Oceania GBIF Node and the Global Initiative of the Convention on Biological Diversity.
+The Consortium for the Barcode of Life (CBOL) at the Smithsonian Institution and CSIRO in Canberra, , are the co-organizers of a full-day symposium/workshop at the 12th Pacific Science Association Inter-Congress, Suva, Fiji 8-12 July 2013.
+The session is endorsed by the Oceania GBIF Node and the Global Taxonomy Initiative of the Convention on Biological Diversity.
 The description of the session is presented below.
-You will see that the day will be divided between presentations on barcoding as a tool for digitizing collections and a training on other digitization techniques.
+You will see that the day will be divided between presentations on barcoding as a tool for digitizing collections and a training workshop on other digitization techniques.

 DEADLINE: The organizers invite you to submit abstracts by 15 June.
 Applicants for the barcoding session should send abstracts to David Schindel (schindeld@si.edu) and for the digitization session to Beth Mantle (Beth.Mantle@csiro.au).